Home

 Glenamaddy Community School dedicates itself to providing an holistic education where the potential and uniqueness of each student is fostered and celebrated.
 With our Educational Partners we strive to create a caring environment of mutual respect, where each individual is cherished and nurtured to a personal, intellectual and moral maturity.
 We find our inspiration in the Christian message of faith, hope and love.

-The Aims of the Glenamaddy School Community
+The Aims of Glenamaddy Community School

 We are committed to providing the best possible education for all our students.
 We aim to create a sense of community where respect is mutual and where people bring out the best in each other.
-We are committed to creating a safe and orderly environment conducive to learning, where our students can develop into motivated and self disciplined young people.
+We are committed to creating a safe and orderly environment conducive to learning, where our students can develop into motivated and self-disciplined young people.

 The Goals of the Educational Partners

-Pastoral Care
+Pastoral Care Team

-• Bullying is regarded as a serious offence and, where necessary, appropriate disciplinary procedures will be applied
+• Our school has an Anti-Bullying policy.
+Bullying is regarded as a serious offence and, where necessary, appropriate procedures will be applied.

-• If concerns are voiced they are dealt with on an individual basis by the Year Head, Deputy Principal or Principal.
+• If concerns are voiced they are dealt with on an individual basis by the Year Head, Chaplain, Deputy Principal or Principal.

 • This is a “Telling School” which encourages victims and witnesses to come forward.